 Flashback to when Dozer destroyed his ACL (rear knee) back when I first shared this recipe in June 2018.
 He underwent surgery and was 2 weeks into a 4 month recovery period, and under strict instructions to remain confined to a small space.

 It was very challenging for this highly active dog.
-But his patience was rewarded, and I’m happy to report that 6 months on, he is back to his wild antics at the beach!
+But his patience was rewarded, he is back to his wild antics at the beach!